ferg1e/comment-castles/README.md

-Notice: We are currently in the process of changing the project name from Peaches 'n' Stink to Comment Castles.

 # Comment Castles

 Comment Castles is an internet forum project.
 Users write posts and nested comments.
-There are instances running at [peachesnstink.com](https://www.peachesnstink.com) and [yourfamous.net](https://www.yourfamous.net)!
+There is an instance running at [commentcastles.org](https://www.commentcastles.org)!

 Features:

-* REST API
+* OAuth 2 REST API
 * public and private groups
 * Eternal September and spam resistance
 * censorship buffer